 Last but not least, kids should be encouraged to edit their writing to ensure that they spot any mistakes they might have made in the course of their writing before handing it in.

 The few areas I’ll remind Sophie to check are:

 Here’s an editing checklist that you may like to use with your child after he/she completes their writing.

 I hope this has been helpful for you to guide your kids in their composition to the next level.

 Don’t let it be just about the grades

-So do be patient with your kids as they slowly embark on more wring and don’t expect overnight changes.
-I’m a believe that we need to equip our kids with a Growth Mindset and let them know that they can and they will improve with time and we should also encourage them and praise them for the efforts and progress they’ve made.
+So do be patient with your kids as they slowly embark on more writing and don’t expect overnight changes.
+I’m a believer that we need to equip our kids with a Growth Mindset and let them know that they can and they will improve with time and we should also encourage them and praise them for the efforts and progress they’ve made.